-We were walking on the streets of London again, still thinking about Mochi.
-Our tongues craved for one more but we were determined not to succumb to our perverse insatiable greed for this Japanese dessert.
+We were walking through the streets of London again, still thinking about Mochi.
+Our tongues craved for more but we were determined not to succumb to our perverse insatiable greed for this Japanese dessert.

 “Is today 12th?”
 Lee asked.

 “Yes,” I said checking my phone.